kercre123/victor/README.md

 4. Run `source ~/.bash_profile` or open a new terminal. `adb` should now be in your path.

-### Connecting over USB

-Connect cable to robot.
-Run `adb devices` to verify that only one device is available.

 ### Connecting over Wifi

-If you don't know the IP address of your robot, connect to the robot with USB and run
+If you don't know the IP address of your robot, make sure you're connected to Anki5Ghz and run

 ```
-adb shell ifconfig
+tools/victor-ble-cli/vic_show_ip.sh VICTOR_xxxxxx
 ```

+where `xxxxxx` is the bluetooth ID of the robot (which is displayed on the screen when the robot is powered up).
+You may need to put the robot physically near your computer when you run the script.

 The `inet addr` for `wlan0` is the robot's IP address.
-You can then disconnect the cable and run
+You can then run

 ```
 adb connect <Robot's IP address>
 ```

-(If the operation times out, try connecting with USB, running `adb root`, and trying again.)

 You should now see the robot's IP as a connected device when you run `adb devices`.

-Disconnect USB if still connected.
+If the operation times out, try connecting to the robot via the BLE tool and restarting `adb` on the robot.
+To do this, navigate to the `tools/victor-ble-cli/` directory and run `node index.js`.
+Then run `scan`, and when you see your robot on the list, run `connect VICTOR_xxxxxx`.
+Then run `restart-adb` and try the connection process again.

 ### Deploying binaries and assets to physical robot

-Run `victor_deploy` and `victor_assets` to deploy the binaries and asset files to the robot (see [usefulAliases.sh](project/victor/scripts/usefulALiases.sh) to see what these do).
+Run `victor_deploy` to deploy the binaries and asset files to the robot (see [usefulAliases.sh](project/victor/scripts/usefulALiases.sh) to see what this does).

-If you want to deploy the release build, run
+If you want to deploy the debug build, run

 ```
-ANKI_BUILD_TYPE=Release ./project/victor/scripts/deploy.sh
+ANKI_BUILD_TYPE=Debug ./project/victor/scripts/deploy.sh
 ```

 ## Running Victor

-Once the binaries and assets are deployed, you can run everything by running `victor_restart`.
+Once the binaries and assets are deployed, you can run everything by running `victor_start`.

 You can view output from all processes by running `victor_log`.